oestrich/ex_venture/docs/admin/events.md

   "action": {
     "type": "say",
     "message": "Can I help you?",
-    "chance": 50
+    "chance": 50,
+    "wait": 10,
   }
 }
 ```

-The say action takes a `message` that the NPC will say into the room. `chance` is the percent chance that the NPC will do this action on each tick.
+The say action takes a `message` that the NPC will say into the room. `chance` is the percent chance that the NPC will do this action on each tick. `wait` is optional and will enforce a delay of `wait` seconds since the last say.
+Multiple say ticks update the same timestamp of when a say tick occured.

 ## character/targeted